 Faith Book is our guide to celebrating faith and sexual orientation for LGB&T people.
 The aim of this resource is to reassure lesbian, gay bisexual and trans* people that whatever your personal beliefs there will be others who can support you.

-You can browse through all of our resources here where you also download them for free
+You can find all of our resources here and download if you wish to for free!

 It’s pronounced metrosexual is a great online resource full of easy to read articles to help explain some of the most common LGB&T issues and some of the most misconceived ideas about LGB&T people.
 There is lots and lots to look at on the site, you can find links below to a few articles that we think you may find particularly useful:

 Become clued up on all the terms related to sexuality

 · THE ‘GENDERBREAD’ PERSON